Latest News — Latest News — Latest News

 Click the WMH page on this site for updates on the setting up of the WMH which will replace the IMHA and WGMA in 2019.

 Click on our Tournament website page to learn about future & past tournaments.

 2018 IMHA World Cup (Update)

 The closing date for registering teams for this tournament has passed and over 130 teams from more than 31 countries have paid their tournament fees and IMHA membership fees.
 The technical team are now busy working on the match schedule.
 Given the number of teams and venues, this will not be an easy task, but the IMHA and LOC are confident that the end result will be a tournament to remember.
 This tournament in Terrassa, near Barcelona from 27th July – 5th August is the largest ever international hockey tournament and it is unlikely that there will ever be another one of this size.
 Future Masters World Cups will be under the banner of the WMH.

 This will be the first ever WMH tournament.
 It will be hosted by Hong Kong from 14-17 February.
 There was little to separate the 2 high quality bids received, but although not selected this time, the Moroccan Hockey Federation can be justifiably proud of their contribution to a closely fought contest.
 Invitations will be sent out towards the end of March 2018.

 Originally, countries around the Pacific Rim held fledgling Masters tournaments, but as European nations embraced the concept, it was realised that a global organisation was needed.

-In 2008 the IMHA was formally recognised by the Federation International de Hockey (FIH) as the official body for Masters Hockey in the 35 – 60 age groups.
+In 2008 the IMHA was formally recognised by the Federation International de Hockey (FIH) as the official body for Masters Hockey age groups from 35+.